Nadia365/Win-Prediction-Vidhya-Analytics-Capstone-Project/README.md

 # Model Building
  I also split the data into train and tests sets with a test size of 0%.

-I different models and evaluated them using accuracy.
+I used different models and evaluated them using accuracy.
 Random Forest – With the sparsity associated with the data, I thought that this would be a good fit. it is robust to outliers and prone to overfitting plus gives the best accruacy of all tested models

 # Model Performance